kubernetes-study-guide/Kubernetes-Study-Guide/Section-07-Helm/01_Getting-Started-with-Helm/README.md

 tiller-deploy-69d5cd79bb-qbtx7              1/1     Running   0          2m20s
 ```

-Which is create by the following deployment:
+Which in turn is created by the following deployment:

 ```bash
 $ kubectl get deployments --namespace=kube-system | grep tiller
 tiller-deploy              1/1     1            1           9d
 ```

-If you installed tiller by mistake, then you can uninstall tiller by running:
+If you installed tiller by mistake, then you can uninstall it by running:

 ```bash
 helm reset
 ```

-You can output the all the yaml definitions that were used to create the tiller app by running:
+You can output all the yaml definitions that were used to create the tiller app by running:

 ```bash
 helm init --dry-run --debug